 “I am a very strong proponent of doing lifecycle cost analysis before a purchase simply because, as a municipality, we’re somewhat duty-bound to our taxpayers to look at low dollar versus overall life cost,” Hogan said.

 The process provides a basis for purchase decisions and simultaneously serves another valuable purpose, Hogan pointed out: “You can easily explain those decisions to your customers, who are invariably

 Cedar Rapids operates about 55 pieces of construction equipment, Hogan said, including backhoes, excavators, and bulldozers.
-The lifecycle cost model for that equipment will be a modified version of the model the department uses for lighter-duty vehicles and medium-duty
+The lifecycle cost model for that equipment will be a modified version of the model the department uses for lighter-duty vehicles and medium-duty trucks.

 “My biggest challenge this year” — because of the loss of records in the flood —“is where do I find the data?”
 Hogan said.

 Fuel consumption figures and anticipated light maintenance costs for a backhoe or an excavator aren’t easily available, he said.
 The relative scarcity of data “leads to making assumptions and relying on your

 colleagues in the industry to help point you in the right direction based on their experiences,” Hogan said.

 He networks with other government fleet supervisors to glean data he needs.
 “Sharing information with each other and making it available to anybody that wants to use it is basically our bread and butter in this business,” Hogan said.

 Equipment History Compiled for Lifecycle Analysis